ResearchObject/ResearchObject.github.io/ro2018/submitting-to-ro2018/index.md

 All accepted preprints will be published Open Access on the [RO2018 proceedings](http://www.researchobject.org/ro2018/ro2018-proceedings/).
 Unless indicated otherwise, the submitted preprint is assumed to be licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), and will, upon acceptance, be made available as Green Open Access on the [RO2018 website](http://www.researchobject.org/ro2018/ro2018-proceedings/) with DOI links to the Zenodo record (or other repository) and - if applicable - DOI for the published IEEE proceeding article.
-It is a requirement that at least one author of each accepted submission attends and presents at the RO2018 workshop and is registered through the [IEEE eScience 2018](https://www.escience2018.com/) system [Registration fees](https://www.escience2018.com/page/419769) applies.
+It is a requirement that at least one author of each accepted submission attends and presents at the RO2018 workshop and is registered through the [IEEE eScience 2018](http://archive.is/X2PYb) [archived 2019-05-10] system ~~[Registration fees](http://archive.is/PoOOh)~~ [archived 2019-05-10] applies.
 Submissions (or links to submissions) should be uploaded to the [RO Zenodo community](https://zenodo.org/deposit/new?c=ro) and submitted for review in[ EasyChair](https://easychair.org/conferences/?conf=ro2018).
 Open Peer Reviews will be published alongside the accepted contributions.
 For any questions, email the RO2018 Workshop Organizers at [ro2018@easychair.org](mailto:ro2018@easychair.org)